Kinovea/kinovea-docs/source/measurement/kinematics/angular.rst

 The Time type drop down sets the time scale used in the line chart.
 The following options are available:

-* Absolute: times are in normal video time.
+* :guilabel:`Absolute`: times are in normal video time.
-* Relative: times are expressed relatively to the start of each trajectory.
+* :guilabel:`Relative`: times are expressed relatively to the start of each trajectory.
-* Normalized: times are expressed as a fraction of each trajectory duration.
+* :guilabel:`Normalized`: times are expressed as a fraction of each trajectory duration.

 Relative time aligns events to their start, this can be used to compare trajectories that did not occur at the same time in the video.